CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 ## Download either small, medium or large layers

-**IMPORTANT:**

-Fill `key words` or `abstract`  cell mannualy in geonode web page with `features` string or `No description provided` for `key words` or `abstract` respectively (inside metadata).
-For this use editing tools button in geonode and select metadata.
-Then the button will be available (check if I need to execute the `set_layer_permissions` cmd, also check [management-command-set-all-layers-metadata](https://docs.geonode.org/en/master/admin/mgmt_commands/index.html#management-command-set-all-layers-metadata)

-**Or easier: click to button refresh attributes and statistics for the layer in geonode**
+**Click to button refresh attributes and statistics for the layer in geonode**

 # Download via python request